 She has appeared in several Off-off Broadway shows in Times Square, including her lead role as Girl in “Drink and a Drag” at Manhattan Rep., Terry in the “Nighty Nite Show” at the PIT Loft, Shade/Lobster in “Emission” at Producers’ Club Theatres, and Old Lady in “Double Take” at Manhattan Rep. Alison was the only undergraduate to be cast in two productions with the MFA graduating class of 2015.
 She performed in both The New School for Drama’s MFA New Visions Directing Festival and New Voices Playwriting Festival where she played Girl with Telescope/Hag/Lost Girl/Deformed Girl in “The Skriker,” and Party Girl in “Temporal.”
 She also created her own improvised show at The Metropolitan Museum of Art (NYC) at their annual Halloween Gala.
 Her bookings from The New School for Drama include: The Thief in “The Balcony,” Lili in “Women and Wallace,” Beyoncé in “Rockstar”, and Rebecca in “What I Found in Montana.

 Alison is self-motivated and not only looks for opportunities but also creates her own avenues for expression.
 She is constantly working on new independent films and comedy sketches she writes and directs with an emphasis on creating an awareness about the lack of diversity in theatre and film while also promoting non-offensive humor with her improvised comedy.
 She performed at the Tunnel of Oppression event in the East Village, NY, to support the issues of race, identity, and injustice.
 She wrote, produced, directed, and starred in called “The In Between” which shines a light on the lack of diversity in theatre for mixed race actors.
-As someone who is mixed race (half Indian / half Irish) with dual citizenship (American / British Citizenship) it’s an issue close to her heart and something that needs to be addressed.
+As someone who is mixed race (half Indian and Pakistani / half Irish) with dual citizenship (American / British Citizenship) it’s an issue close to her heart and something that needs to be addressed.